-In 1961, AARP’s founder, Ethel Andrus, presented President Dwight Eisenhower with Freedom House.
+In 1961, AARP’s founder, Ethel Andrus, presented President Dwight Eisenhower with a version of Freedom House.
 The scale model of a uniquely designed home contained

 what we would now call universal design features that allow people to stay in their homes as they age.

 Fifty-seven years later, we continue to implement that vision.
 This morning in Memphis, Walter Moody, a veteran who has faced a range of life challenges including housing instability, is going to walk into his newly renovated home for the first time.